jmil/Bioe421_521-MicrocontrollerApplications/Lab 02--CommandScripting/Lab02_A--ThePipe.md

 	$ man wc

-Let's check how many bytes are in the **hello.txt** file.
+Let's check how many bytes are in the **hi.txt** file.
 Can you count the bytes based on our discussion in class?

-	$ wc -c hello.txt
+	$ wc -c hi.txt

 The **>** directive functions by writing an entire file, so it will overwrite whatever file is already there (you can use the **ls** command to see what files are there in your current working directory).